Ibrahima Camará (footballer, born 1999)

 Ibrahima Camará (born 25 January 1999) is a Guinean professional footballer who plays as a defensive midfielder for Ekstraklasa club Radomiak Radom and the Guinea national team.

 Club career

 On 7 July 2018, Camará signed his first professional contract with Braga after two years in their academy.
 Camará made his professional debut for Braga B in a 1–0 LigaPro loss to G.D.
 Estoril Praia on 18 August 2018.
 On 1 February 2019, signed with Moreirense in the Primeira Liga.

 On 30 August 2023, Camará signed a four-year contract with Boavista.

 On 13 July 2025, Camará joined Polish club Radomiak Radom on a two-year contract, with a one-year option.
+On 1 December 2025, he was suspended by the club due to "the emergence of information requiring clarification by the competent authorities".
+He was reinstated by Radomiak and resumed training in January 2026.

 International career

 Camará debuted for the Guinea national team in a friendly 2–3 loss to Chile on 13 October 2019, and scored his side's second goal in the 80th minute.

+Personal life

+On 1 December 2025, Camará was arrested and charged with rape, with the alleged offence taking place on 29 November.
+He pleaded not guilty, and was temporarily released from custody two weeks later.